 8. Eases menstrual cramps

-Lemon balm tea can be a comforting solution for women experiencing menstrual cramps.
-Thanks to its antispasmodic properties, it helps relax the muscles and ease the discomfort of cramps.
-A 2015 study involving 100 high school girls showed that regular consumption of lemon balm over three consecutive menstrual cycles significantly reduced the intensity of their cramps.
-By drinking lemon balm tea, women can find relief from not just the physical pain but also from mood swings and irritation often associated with PMS.
-So, if you’re looking for a natural way to fight off the symptoms of menstrual cramps, a warm cup of lemon balm tea may be just what you need.
+Lemon balm in tea form may offer relief to women who suffer from menstrual cramps.
+Its antispasmodic properties relaxed muscles and eased cramps.
+One 2015 study of 100 high school girls found that drinking lemon balm regularly for three menstrual cycles in a row reduced the severity of their cramps.
+Lemon balm tea is useful for women to alleviate not only the pain of PMS but also the mood swings and irritability commonly related to the symptoms of PMS.
+So, if you’re looking for a natural remedy to combat the discomfort of menstrual cramps, some warm lemon balm tea is just what you need.

 9. Eliminates headaches and toothaches